 Like the idea of being a hero?
 If you’re a Car Next Door member, you’re already a #greenfleet hero thanks to our collaboration with forest-planting climate champions Greenfleet.

 Car Next Door’s commitment to the environment

-Car Next Door is fundamentally changing the way Australia travel by turning any car into a share car and empowering people to live car free.
+Car Next Door is fundamentally changing the way Australia travels by turning any car into a share car and empowering people to live car free.
 We’re working to cut personal transport costs in half, permanently remove 87,000 cars from the Australian vehicle fleet, reduce Co2 emissions by 84,000 tonnes per year and foster greater community engagement.

 Our CEO, Will Davies, founded Car Next Door in order to do something about the huge environmental problem caused by our over-ownership and overuse of cars.

 “I love the environment and want to help,” says Will, “so that’s why I started Car Next Door.
 When times get tough (and they have a number of times) I stick with it because I really want to make it work: it’s not about the money.”

 The Car Next Door community is working to reduce our impact on the environment by:

 Avoiding the waste caused by too many cars being manufactured, just to sit idle all day;

 Reducing the number of cars sitting around our cities, and the vehicle-kilometres travelled, by creating a fleet of shared cars in your neighbourhood; and